wp-plugins/escalate-network-affiliate-plugin/readme.txt

 Backend Features:

 * View a quick snapshot of your revenue for today, yesterday, and month to date
 * View a quick snapshot of your clicks for today, yesterday, and month to date
 * Easily browse your Escalate Network offers from the Post screen
 * Seamlessly Add offer Links or Creatives to your Posts

 Front End Features:

 * Affiliate Ads will be displayed to your viewers on the posts that you specify

+== Screenshots ==

+1. screenshot-1.png
+1. screenshot-2.png
+1. screenshot-3.png
+1. screenshot-4.png
+1. screenshot-5.png